Last updated on 2025-12-29

 Weak Female Characters

-The women in the movie are basically furniture.
-They show up, say a few lines, then disappear.
-No development, no real impact.
-They deserved better.
+The women in the movie are basically furniture, where they show up, say a few lines, then disappear.

 Pacing Problems

-The film does drag in places.
-There’s a lot of shouting, and after a while, it starts to feel repetitive.
+The film does drag in places, and there’s a lot of shouting, and after a while, it starts to feel repetitive.

 No Real Stakes